Skip to Content

 Getting to them early in the year before spring hits in full force can be quite advantageous.
 For one, it gets them ready to grow fast.
 But it also allows you to get ahead of the game before mowing, planting and garden season hits full on.

-Grasses can be cut back all the way to ground level, but for most varieties it is better to leave a bit of the old growth in place.
+Grasses can be cut back all the way to ground level, but for most varieties it’s better to leave a bit of the old growth in place.
 Not only will it keep a bit of interest in the landscape, it also provides protection for roots, and helps anchor new shoots in the spring.

 For small mounding grasses, cut the stand back to a few inches.
 For larger grasses that grow three or more feet, leave four to six inches remaining.

-Mature plants sometimes require a bit of extra maintenance to keep them looking good.
-And that is where dividing your plants every so often comes into play.
 Dividing large clumps helps keep plants healthy for years.
 It is also a great way to create free new plants for your landscape.

 Ornamental grass clumps grow from the inside out.
 That means new growth is always be on the outside ring of the plant.
 After a few years, you may notice the middle area beginning to die off.
 When this happens, it is time to dig your plant up to prune the dead portions out.